 We believe that the principles of diplomacy, cooperation despite differences, and critical engagement with global issues are important for all people regardless of incarceration status.
 Prisons are facilities where people with convictions should be accompanied, in the best way possible, towards a full reintegration into society.
 Amongst different activities, Model United Nations encourages people deprived of liberty to practice communication, negotiation and leadership skills but also to rebuild their capacity to exercise their civil and political rights and be recognised as “real citizens” again.

-Last year we held a workshop at Low Moss Prison to discuss the prison education system, and the associated benefits of literacy and leadership in Model United Nations programmes.
+Two years ago we held a workshop at Low Moss Prison to discuss the prison education system, and the associated benefits of literacy and leadership in Model United Nations programmes.
 We are currently collaborating with Scottish prisons and government officers to bring Model United Nations to the prison system.
 If you are interested in becoming involved with this project, please contact us.

 UNHS invites you to share in our vision.
 If you are interested in continuing your involvement in MUN, expanding the resources available to your team, or simply learning more please contact us.

 MUN Contact: firstname.lastname@example.org